jennifer-duff/eCommerceSite/README.md

 <br>
 **Back-End:** Built with Node.js and Express.
 The site is deployed on a Heroku. *Note: This site uses Heroku's free tier, which means it may take a moment to load up!*
 <br>
-**Front-End:** The front-end was created entirely from scratch using vanilla JavaScript and EJS.
+**Front-End:** The front-end was created entirely from scratch using vanilla JavaScript, CSS3, and EJS.

 ## Notable Functionalities